NahomAgidew/SX4U/README.md

-WE DO NOT TAKE RESPONSIBILTY FOR THE MISUSE OF THIS SOFTWARE!!!
+I DO NOT TAKE RESPONSIBILTY FOR THE MISUSE OF THIS SOFTWARE!!!